MATBckh22/MATB-STUDIOS/README.md

 What if we add elements to existing variables like `hot`?
 Answer: `brightcolors` will be affected as well.

-### Be cautious to of adding or removing elements from variables, especially when handling lists in for loops.
+### Be cautious when adding or removing elements from variables, especially when handling lists in for loops.
 Use the clone operator when necessary to avoid side effects.